abetlen/llama-cpp-python/docker/README.md

 ```
 where `<model-root-path>/<model-path>` is the full path to the model file on the Docker host system.

+# "Open-Llama-in-a-box"
-# "Open-Llama-in-a-box" - Download a MIT licensed Open Llama model and install into a Docker image that runs an OpenBLAS-enabled llama-cpp-python server
+## Download an Apache V2.0 licensed 3B paramter Open Llama model and install into a Docker image that runs an OpenBLAS-enabled llama-cpp-python server
 ```
 $ cd ./open_llama
 ./build.sh